cornerman/colibri/README.md

 ## Reactive variables

 The module `colibri-reactive` exposes reactive variables.
-This is hot, distinct, glitch-free observables that always have a value.
-It is meant for managing state - opposed to managing events which is a perfect fit for lazy `Observable` in the core `colibri` library.
+This is hot, distinct observables that always have a value.
+These reactive variables are meant for managing state - opposed to managing events which is a perfect fit for lazy `Observable` in the core `colibri` library.

 This module behaves very similar to scala-rx - just built on top of colibri Observables for seamless integration and powerful operators.
+It is not entirely glitch-free because invalid state can appear in operators like map or foreach, but you always have a consistent state in `now()` and it reduces the number of intermediate triggers or glitches.
+You can become completely glitch-free by converting back to observable and using `dropSyncGlitches` which will introduce an async boundary (micro-task).

 Example: